matrix-revolution/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+My first step was to use a convolution neural network model similar to the LeNet Architecture.
+I trained the model using 10 epochs.
+I found that even with very good data collection, there were issues of car going off the track especially where there is curve and open road on the side.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+Then, I used the Nvidia Model.
+I saw the training error decreasing till 3 epochs.
+I used this model and saw that now the car was able to recover and drove properly when used left and right image correction.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model by adding the dropout layer between the dense layer of size 100 and 50.
+I also added the maz pooling layer in the first three CNN layers.

-Then I ...
+I also used the Keras, cropping2D to crop the part of the image which are not useful.
+It also resulted in training the model faster.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track especially on the curve and open road.
+To improve the driving behavior in these cases, I include more training dataset to train the model to recover from such situation.
+More detail in section collection training dataset.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.